Tenichs/Crashy-Car/README.md

   Spacebar: shoot bullets

 Description:
-  A car is speedin down a mountain road and only you can stop it from crashing into incoming obstacles.
+  A car is speeding down a mountain road and only you can stop it from crashing into incoming obstacles.
   How long can you last?

 Goal: